What exactly is NLP?

 Useful and important though it may be, NLP is just one of a wide range of techniques that life coaches may choose to employ.

-It is neither a replacement for life coaching nor an advanced form of life coaching but rather one part of a good life coach's overall toolset.
+It is neither a replacement for life coaching nor a more advanced form of life coaching but rather one element of a good life coach's overall toolset.

 Broadbased life coach training includes equipping the trainee life coach with a variety of different philosophies, skills, tools and techniques that can be used to help clients to reach their goals and dreams and live more meaningful and fulfilling lives.